HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

   )
 }}

-`prefer_related_applications` appears only in 6.87% of desktop and 7.66% of sites.
+`prefer_related_applications` appears only in 6.87% of desktop and 7.66% of mobile sites.
 The chart shows that 97.92% of desktop and 93.03% of mobile sites that defined this property have a value of `false`.
 This indicates that most PWA developers prefer to offer the PWA experience rather than a native app.

 Despite the fact that the vast majority of PWA developers prefer promoting their PWA experiences to native applications, some well-known PWAs (like Twitter), still prefer recommending the native app over the PWA experience.
 This might be due to a preference of the teams building these experiences, or some specific business needs (lack of some API in the web).